 However, tire rotation isn’t just switching your tires in random order around the car.
 There are suggested patterns to follow for evening out tire wear.
 The simplest pattern is transferring the front tires to the rear and the rear tires to the front.
 You can also do a reverse pattern which is similar to the first one but done with a crossover.
 It’s vital that you check your owner’s manual to see the recommended patterns most suited to your vehicle and tires, as there’s no one-size-fits-all pattern.
-In fact, there are some tires that cannot be switched, such as in different-sized front and rear tires.
+In fact, there are some tires that cannot be switched, such as in different-sized front and rear tires, some of which are listed here.
 There are also tires that cannot be crossed over, such as unidirectional tires.

 So, now to the big question…what happens if you skip rotating tires?

 Your front tires will wear out easily.